CERTIFICATE OF PROFICIENCY IN A FOREIGN LANGUAGE

 FOREIGN LANGUAGE MINOR

-To qualify as a minor, a student must earn twelve (12) credit hours in the same foreign language.
+To qualify as a minor, a student must earn twelve (18) credit hours in the same foreign language.
 Twelve of these credits must be beyond 102.

 Placement In World Languages and International Studies

 A student who has successfully completed courses in World Languages and International Studies in high school (beginning with the 9th grade) will normally place as follows:

 A. With zero or one year of foreign language study he/she should enter the 101 level.